Azimuthal anisotropy of heavy-flavour decay electrons in p-Pb collisions at $ \sqrt{s_{\rm NN}}$ = 5.02 TeV: The ALICE Collaboration

 The data sample used for the analysis was collected by the ALICE experiment~\cite{Aamodt:2008zz,Abelev:2014ffa} in 2016 during the LHC p--Pb run at $\sqrt{s_{\rm{NN}}} = 5.02$ TeV.
 The center-of-mass reference frame of the nucleon--nucleon collision was shifted in rapidity by 0.465 units in the proton-going direction with respect to the laboratory frame.
 The events were recorded using a minimum-bias trigger, which required coincident signals in the two scintillator arrays of the V0 detector, covering the full azimuthal angle in the pseudorapidity ($\eta$) ranges $2.8 < \eta < 5.1$~(V0-A) and $-3.7 < \eta < -1.7$~(V0-C).
-Together with the V0 information, signals from the two Zero-Degree Calorimeters (ZDCs) were used to reject beam-induced background.
-Only events with a primary vertex reconstructed within $\pm$10 cm from the center of the detector along the beam axis were accepted.
-After this selection, about $6 \times 10^{8}$ events, corresponding to an integrated luminosity of $L_{\rm{int}} = 295~\pm~11~\mu\rm{b}^{-1}$, were used in this analysis.
-Only events in high- (0--20\%) and low-multiplicity (60--100\%) classes, evaluated using the amplitude of the signal in the V0-A detector~\cite{Adam:2014qja}, were considered.
+Together with the V0 information, signals from the two Zero-Degree Calorimeters were used to reject beam-induced background.
+Only events with a primary vertex reconstructed within $\pm$10 cm from the centre of the detector along the beam axis were accepted.
+About $6 \times 10^{8}$ events, corresponding to an integrated luminosity of $L_{\rm{int}} = 295~\pm~11~\mu\rm{b}^{-1}$, were obtained after these selections.
+Only events in high- (0--20\%) and low-multiplicity (60--100\%) classes, evaluated using the signal amplitude in the V0-A detector~\cite{Adam:2014qja}, were considered.